icpctools/icpctools/PresContest/README.md

 distribution.

-The _standalone_ script assumes it is being run from the main Presentation Client folder (i.e., from the folder where the distribution was unzipped).
-The script is intended to be invoked with a set of command line parameters, which control the operation of the program.
+The _standalone_ script assumes it is being run from the main Presentation Client folder (i.e. from the folder where the distribution was unzipped) and is invoked with a set of command line parameters to control its operation.

-The first parameter to the script specifies a contest data source.
-If the second parameter is the name of a folder, the Presentation Client interprets it as the root of a _contest data package (CDP)_, as described above, and it uses the specified CDP to obtain its contest data.
+The first parameter to the script specifies a contest data source, either a URL to a Contest API server, or a local folder that is the root of a _contest data package (CDP)_ as described above.

-If the second parameter is a URL, the Presentation Client interprets it as the URL of a Contest API server; it opens a connection to the specified server and reads its input data.
-The Presentation Client expects the next two parameters to specify a user name and password.
+If the first parameter is a URL, the Presentation Client expects the next two parameters to specify a user name and password.
 This user name and password are used to login to the Contest API.

-The next parameter must be the "--p" option followed by a set of presentation names or numbers, separated by spaces; for example, "2 4 clock" (which requests a presentation sequence consisting of presentation number 2, then number 4, then the presentation named "clock").
+The final parameter must be a "--p" option followed by a set of presentation names or numbers, separated by spaces; for example, "2 4 clock" (which requests a presentation sequence consisting of presentation number 2, then number 4, then the presentation named "clock").